wolframkriesing/site-stitcher/content/tidbit/2021/05/index.md

 https://rescript-lang.org/docs/manual/latest/primitive-types#tips--tricks
 They are right, no doubt.
 "The more you overload the poor string type, the less the type system (or a teammate) can help you!"

+# Learning ReScript - First Conclusions
+slug: learning-re-script-first-conclusions
+dateCreated: 2021-05-25 11:58 CET
+tags: ReScript, JavaScript, typed language, typing, learning

+Taking in the rear view mirror for the first time and trying to sum up what I learned from ReScript and compare it to my initial expectations.

+- understand where types are inferred and where NOT
+    - inferred types are (often) weaker and maybe dont want to be used
+    - not writing the type aside the variable, letting the compiler "discover it" feels strange, might needs getting used to
+- records require type definition, objects dont - so why use objects at all?
+- variants are explicit and safer than polymorphic variants - so why use the latter at all?

+- already using `Js.log()` makes it feel much less "functional" (where I mean difficult) compared to languages like PureScript, PureScript knocked me out when it came to building code with side-effect, like an XHR, it was way too complicated imho
+- the pattern matching with the different syntaxes for lists, records, etc. looks like it might become hard to read code, if one does not take good care
+  I can see the nerds going wild already writing the hardest to read code, because they can ;) just read the chapter in the docs https://rescript-lang.org/docs/manual/latest/pattern-matching-destructuring
+    - tbh I don't see the huge advantage of **only** the "supercharged switch" used for pattern matching, For ease of use (esp for newcomers), having "supercharged" the "if" would be nice, the "switch" just feels just like a different construct (that the functional community is more used to?)
+- I think I wish for a lot more JS-iness